ripienaar/free-for-dev/README.md

   * [photopea.com](https://www.photopea.com) — A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).
   * [pixlr.com](https://pixlr.com/) — Free online browser editor on the level of commercial ones.
   * [Plasmic](https://www.plasmic.app/) - A fast, easy to use, powerful web design tool and page builder that integrates into your codebase.
 Build responsive pages or complex components; optionally extend with code; and publish to production sites and apps.
+  * [Pravatar](https://pravatar.cc/) - Generate random/placeholder fake avatar, which url can be directly hotlinked in your web/app.
   * [Proto.io](https://www.proto.io) - Create fully interactive UI prototypes without coding.
 Free tier available when free trial ends.
 Free tier includes: 1 user, 1 project, 5 prototypes, 100MB online storage and preview in proto.io app.
   * [resizeappicon.com](https://resizeappicon.com/) — A simple service to resize and manage your app icons.
   * [Rive](https://rive.app) — Create and ship beautiful animations to any platform.
 Free forever for Individuals.
 The service is a editor which hosts all the graphics on their servers as well.
 They also provide runtimes for many platforms to run graphics made using Rive.